 License Renewal.
 Radio broadcasting licenses are granted for maximum terms of eight years, and are subject to renewal upon application to the FCC.
 Under its "two-step" renewal process, the FCC must grant a renewal application if it finds that during the preceding term the licensee has served the public interest, convenience and necessity, and there have been no serious violations of the Communications Act or the FCC's rules which, taken together, would constitute a pattern of abuse.
 If a renewal applicant fails to meet these standards, the FCC may either deny its application or grant the application on such terms and conditions as are appropriate, including renewal for less than the full 8-year term.
 In making the determination of whether to renew the license, the FCC may not consider whether the public interest would be served by the grant of a license to a person other than the renewal applicant.
 If the FCC, after notice and opportunity for a hearing, finds that the licensee has failed to meet the requirements for renewal and no mitigating factors justify the imposition of lesser sanctions, the FCC may issue an order denying the renewal application, and only thereafter may the FCC accept applications for a construction permit specifying the broadcasting facilities of the former licensee.
 Petitions may be filed to deny the renewal applications of our stations, but any such petitions must raise issues that would cause the FCC to deny a renewal application under the standards adopted in the "two-step" renewal process.
 Failure to renew a license could have a material adverse effect on the Company's business.
 Radio station licenses generally expire along with the licenses of all other radio stations in a given state.
-The FCC accepts renewal applications for various groups of radio stations every two months, the current cycle having begun in June 2019 and will conclude for the Company's stations in June 2022. (when New York station licenses expire).
-During the cycle, we have timely filed renewal applications, as required for the Company's stations in Virginia, North Carolina, South Carolina, Florida, Tennessee, Kentucky, Arkansas, Ohio, Illinois, Wisconsin, Iowa and South Dakota, which applications have been granted.
-Applications for renewal of license of our radio stations in Maine, Massachusetts, New Hampshire, Vermont and New York are pending.
+The FCC accepts renewal applications for various groups of radio stations every two months.
+The last cycle having begun in June 2019, concluded for the Company's stations in June 2022.
+All the Company's renewal applications were routinely granted by the FCC.
 In January 2018 and again in February 2022, the FCC designated the renewal applications of radio stations (not the Company's) for hearing based on the stations' records of extended periods of silence during and following their respective license renewal terms.
 Under the Communications Act, if a broadcast station fails to transmit signals for any consecutive 12-month period, the FCC license expires at the end of that period, unless the FCC exercises its discretion to extend or reinstate the license "to promote equity and fairness."
 The FCC, to date, has rarely exercised such discretion.
 Further, the FCC has revoked the licenses of broadcast stations that failed to pay regulatory fees.
 The Company is current in the payment of regulatory fees to the FCC.